PureStorage-OpenConnect/px-gitops/create-branch/readme.md

 ## Commands

-**NOTE:** For every varriable between <> you will need to replace that value with your input.
-For example < namespace-name > will need to be replaced with your value.
+**NOTE:** For every variable between <> you will need to replace that value with your input.
+For example kubectl get all -n < namespace-name > will need to be replaced with your value.
+If we call it "mynamespace" and after replacing it with your value it will look like kubectl get all -n mynamespace

 **To check the git-server deployment details(pod, deployment, replicaset, service)**